 The Company has analyzed filing positions in all of the federal and state jurisdictions where it is required to file income tax returns, as well as all open tax years in these jurisdictions.
 The Company has identified its federal consolidated tax return and its state tax return in New Jersey and its Canadian tax return as major tax jurisdictions.
 The only periods subject to examination for the Company's federal return are the 2009, 2010 and 2011 tax years.
 The audit of the tax years 2006 and 2007 has been completed, with no adjustments proposed by the Internal Revenue Service "IRS".
 The current periods subject to examination for the Company's state returns in New Jersey are years 2009, 2010 and 2011.
-The current periods subject to examination for the Company's Canadian tax returns are the years 2009 through 2011.
-The Company's policy is to recognize interest and penalties related to uncertain tax positions in income tax expense when assessed.
+The current periods subject to examination for the Company's policy is to recognize interest and penalties related to uncertain tax positions in income tax expense when assessed.
 No liability was recorded for interest or penalties related to uncertain tax positions at December 31, 2011 and 2010.